-- 1. (a) Is $y = \sin(3x) + 2e^{4x}$ a solution to the differential equation $y'' + 9y = 50e^{4x}$ ?
-Explain why or why not. - (b) Explain why every solution of $dy/dx = y^2 + 6$ must be an increasing function. - (c) What does is mean to say that a differential equation is linear or nonlinear? - 2.
-Find all values of $\alpha$ so that $y(x) = e^{\alpha x}$ is a solution of the differential equation y'' + y' 12y = 0. - 3.
+- 5. Consider a solution of the differential equation y' = 3y 2.
+For which values of y is the solution increasing?
+For which values of y is the solution decreasing? - 6.
 A tank has pure water flowing into it at 10 liters/min.
 The contents of the tank are kept thoroughly mixed, and the contents flow out at 10 liters/min.
 Salt is added to the tank at the rate of 0.1 kg/min.
 Initially, the tank contains 10 kg of salt in 100 liters of water.
 Formulate an initial value problem (that is, a differential equation along with initial conditions) whose solution is the quantity of salt in the tank at any time t.
-Do not solve the initial value problem. - 4.
+Do not solve the initial value problem. - 7.
 Consider a tank with 200 liters of salt-water solution.
 A salt-water solution, with a concentration of 2 grams per liter, pours into the tank at a rate of 4 liters per minute.
 The well-mixed solution in the tank pours out at the same rate of 4 liters/minute.
 Write a differential equation expressing the rate of change in the concentration, c(t), of salt in the tank.
 Do not solve.